 “We endeavor to bring a balanced mix of resources, education and assistance together in a fun and meaningful way,” write the co-founders on the Collard Green Festival website.

-“To inspire healthier communities through urban agriculture, culinary experience, nutritional education, fitness, and family fun”
+Their mission is simple: “To inspire healthier communities through urban agriculture, culinary experience, nutritional education, fitness, and family fun”

-The 2022 iteration of the event will take place on Saturday, February 19, from 9 am – 5 pm.
+The 2023 iteration of the event will take place on Saturday, February 18, from 10 am – 5 pm.
 Want to support TBCF today?
 Donations are always accepted to help support the Festival and its work in the community.